 In the meantime, the MGCB is hard at work processing applications for internet gaming and internet sports betting suppliers and vendors.

 What Online Poker Rooms Will Launch in Michigan?

 While the MGCB is diligently at work processing the applications from online poker providers (along with those from online casino and sports betting providers), it is only possible to speculate on which operators will be part of the launch which is expected in the final weeks of the year.

-Based on a list of Supplier License Applications received by the MGCB, the most likely online poker operators to go live in Michigan before the end of 2020 are:
+Based on a list of Supplier License Applications received by the MGCB, the most likely online poker rooms in Michigan to go live before the end of 2020 are:

 Noticeably absent from that list is WSOP MI, whose parent company Caesars Interactive Entertainment (CIE) has yet to apply for a Supplier License in Michigan.

 In July, the MGCB strongly encouraged those wishing to a part of the coordinated initial launch to submit their applications to the MGCB by August 14.
 And though it was cautioned that meeting that date would only increase the likelihood that the applicant would be a part of the launch, as of the writing of this article, CIE does not appear on the list of applicants that are pending review by the MGCB.

 The only other Supplier on that list that has an online poker platform up and running in the US is Pala Interactive Inc which has a small online poker room (Pala Poker) in New Jersey.
 With Pala’s strong emphasis in New Jersey on its online casino and its inability to gain traction in the online poker market since its launch in 2017, it would be a surprise to see Pala Poker in Michigan any time soon.